JamesYang76/css_basic/README.md

 </div>
 ```
 #### display:block
-Displays an element as a block element (like <p>).
-It starts on a new line, and takes up the whole width.
+Displays an element as a block element/ It starts on a new line, and takes up the whole width.

 #### display:inline and inline-block
 `display:inline`: Any height and width properties will have no effect, only left and right margin works\